thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 | Ring 2   | 48 hours           | 48 hours        | 5      |
 | Ring 3   | 72 hours           | 72 hours        | 15     |

+> **_PROTIP:_** **If you don't have any deployment rings, consider reusing your autopatch groups, so you can roll things out in a staggered approach, to avoid deploying big changest o all devices at the same time.
+Autopatch automatically divides your devices in rings.
+Default is 1% For Ring 1 (First), 9% for Ring 2 (Fast) and 90% for Ring 3 (Broad) .
+The default group names starts with "Modern Workplace Devices-Windows Autopatch-"**

 ### On-Demand update remediation
 It's possible to run a one-time update of all dell drivers/firmware using a remediation or a PowerShell Script.
 The PowerShell script can be assigned to a group of devices, whilst the remediation the be run on-demand for troubleshooting purposes.